 Unfortunately, being a leader people always associate you with the grandest of things and a schedule all packed with never-ending deliverables, meetings, and other activities.
 But smart leaders know how and when to turn themselves off, and also ask their employees to do so themselves.

 Another major myth that makes the world perceive leaders as some sort of extraterrestrials with supernatural powers.
 This also undermines all the hard work and years of commitment and consistency put in accomplishing their goals.

 On the contrary, leaders are made, not born.
 And they go with the same cognitive development as everyone else in the world, the only difference is the price they pay to achieve their goals.

 People often assume that leadership is something that is genetically inherited by an individual.
 The myth states that either the person has charismatic traits or not.
 It’s the complete opposite, leaders make themselves and aren’t born natural leaders right from the mother’s womb.

 The core of this myth is often related to the misconception of the definition of an introvert and extrovert.
 Normally, extroversion is mostly related to confident, talkative, and outgoing people, while introverts are often taken as shy and reserved.

 Right to some extent, but that’s only a fraction of the story.

 It doesn’t matter if a leader is an introvert or extrovert in nature, it’s not about the social interactions but how they process and leverage the connections and information in hand.

-Extrovert leaders tend to get the job done by talking about the situation, gathering input and feedback from the stakeholders, and acquiring solutions in a vocal manner.
+Extrovert leaders tend to get the job done by talking about the situation, gathering input and feedback from the stakeholders, and vocally acquiring solutions.
 While introvert leaders prefer working behind the curtain more as compared to an on-stage performance.
-They work in a discreet manner by processing ideas and resolving conflicts internally, and are quite cautious considering their position.
+They work discreetly by processing ideas and resolving conflicts internally, and are quite cautious considering their position.